dmorales22/davids-site-backend-node-js/README.md

-# Node.js Template Backend
+# David's Site Backend

-This is a template backend.
-This is built with Node.js using Express routes with JWT authentication and Express sessions.
+This is a backend for my own personal website.
+Some features it has is a functional contact message box with a email sender feature, a page interaction tracker/counter.

+New features planned are:
+- Admin login
+- CMS
+- Blog

 ## Install